-□ Prerequisite: WRT 075 or satisfactory score on the writing assessment test.
+Prerequisite: WRT 075 or satisfactory score on the writing assessment test.

-Review of sentence structure, paragraph development and organization of short essays.
-Equivalent to WRT 100.
-Includes reading and analysis of prose models and work on other English fundamentals as required.
-Emphasis on revising for clarity, coherence and organization.
-Utilizes methodologies appropriate for international students.
-Designed to prepare international students for WRT 107.
+Review of sentence structure, mechanics and usage.
+Includes paragraph development, short essay organization, and revising for clarity, coherence and organization.
+Also includes methodologies appropriate for international students.
+(Equivalent to WRT 100.)

-WRT 107 Writing I for International Students /3 cr. hrs./3 periods (3 lec.) □ Prerequisite: WRT 106 or satisfactory score on the writing assessment test.
+WRT 107 Writing I for International Students /3 cr. hrs./3 periods (3 lec.)

-The first semester freshman composition course, designed for international students.
+Prerequisite: WRT 106 or satisfactory score on the writing assessment test.
+Introduction to the principles of good writing with emphasis on the techniques and practice of narration, description, explanation and argumentation.
+Includes the writing process, paragraph and essay writing, and reading and analysis of prose models.
+Also includes methodologies appropriate for international students.
 (Equivalent to WRT 101.)
-Introduction to the principles of good writing with emphasis on the technique and practice of narration, description, explanation and argumentation.
-Includes the writing process, paragraph and essay writing and reading and analysis of prose models.
-Utilizes methodologies appropriate for international students.
-Designed to prepare international students for WRT 108.

-WRT 108 Writing II for International Students /3 cr. hrs./3 periods (3 lec.) □ Prerequisite: WRT 107.
+WRT 108 Writing II for International Students /3 cr. hrs./3 periods (3 lec.)